webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 each coordinate pair.)

 The uppercase commands above specify absolute coordinates.
-For each one there is an alternative lowercase command that specifies coordinates in terms relative to the previously defined coordinate.
+For each there is an alternative lowercase command that specifies coordinates in terms relative to the previously defined coordinate.
 Starting from the default ''0,0'' origin point, the following path defines the same shape as the one above:

 <syntaxhighlight lang="xml">
 <path d="m 100,225 l 0,-110 l 30,0 l -60,-100 l -60,100 l 30,0 l 0,110 z" />